 - Making complaints

 This service contributes to the welfare of a child or young person by promoting their developmental, social, emotional, educational, religious or cultural needs.
 All young people in the care of Lancashire County Council aged 0-18 years are eligible for an independent visitor.

 Independent visitors (IVs) are carefully selected volunteers who make an open ended commitment to befriend a child or young person and establish a trusting relationship.
 They receive training, ongoing support and regular supervision.

 - Visit the child or young person every fortnight, away from the home

 - Plan activities to do together to help develop the relationship.

 Early Intervention Support

-This service offers a 12 week support programme for families who have children aged 5-19 and live in the East of Lancashire.
-We provide non judgemental support at an early age, encouraging families to explore their strengths along with identifying problems that affect family life and working together to fix them.
+This service offers a 12 week support programme for families who have children aged 5-19 and live in the East of Lancashire, Morecambe and Lancaster.
+We provide non judgemental support at an early stage, encouraging families to explore their strengths along with identifying problems and working together to improve family life.

 Street Safe Lancashire